 What If I Find Myself in a Motorcycle Crash in Rome, Georgia?

 Even the safest riders can find themselves in a motorcycle accident.
 If this happens to be your situation, then you should know that you do not have to deal with your resulting personal injuries alone.
 If the accident was caused by the negligence of another driver, then a Georgia personal injury lawyer with experience in motorcycle accidents can help you seek the compensation you deserve.
-Reach out to the Bader Law Firm to schedule a consultation today and discuss the details of your case.
+Reach out to the Bader Scott Injury Lawyers to schedule a consultation today and discuss the details of your case.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.